andreas-ka/mechanico/README.md

 ### Navigation Bar ###

-Navigation bar is maded statis and moves with the page when you scoll, bot eye catching and handy.
+Navigation bar is made static and moves with the page when you scoll, bot eye catching and handy.

 ### Landing page ###

 ### Who we are

 ### Footer ###
+Consist of font icons for all the social media links

 ### Meet Ups ###